libvmi/libvmi.github.io/docs/gcode-install.md

 LibVMI includes the ability to show debugging output.
 This output is very verbose, but may be useful when tracking down bugs in your application or in LibVMI itself.
-To enable the debug output, uncomment the VMI\_DEBUG variable near the top of the libvmi.h file.
+To enable the debug output, uncomment the VMI\_DEBUG variable near the top of the `libvmi/debug.h` file.
 After uncommenting this variable, you will need to recompile LibVMI (and, optionally, reinstall LibVMI).
 With the debug output enabled, you will see lots of information on stdout about LibVMI’s operation.